computational-infrastructure/Caso3-Infracomp/README.md

 When you need to generate a new key, run the following command:

-For symmetric encryption: `java -cp ./bin app.security.Symmetric type [id]` For asymmetric encryption: `java -cp ./bin app.security.Asymmetric type [id]`
+1. For symmetric encryption: `java -cp ./bin app.security.Symmetric type [id]`.
+2. For asymmetric encryption: `java -cp ./bin app.security.Asymmetric type [id]`.

 - The valid types are `client`, `repeater` or `server`.
 - The `id` is an integer number and is only applicable to client keys.